There’s one main reason start-up companies often end up paying more taxes and losing money: Lack of experience.

 This doesn’t mean you shouldn’t launch as a C-Corp entity, but rather that you should have a solid understanding of the benefits and pitfalls of each entity, and which one fits best for your business.
 Only very specific types of businesses benefit from being a C-Corp.
 A good CPA can help you identity which entity will be the best fit for your company’s success.

 How did you obtain the starting capital for launching your business?
 Do you have wealthy investors who act as partial owners?
 Did you run a Kickstarter Campaign?
 Are you bootstrapping from the ground up?
-Each of these methods of obtaining start-up capital are subject to a different set of tax laws, which directly impact the best tax entity for your company.
+Each of these methods of obtaining start-up capital is subject to a different set of tax laws, which directly impact the best tax entity for your company.

 The accounting team at C.E.
 Thorn, CPA, PLLC understand the difficulties new businesses face.
 Let our team help guide you through the difficult process of paying taxes, obtaining permits, and preparing payroll and bookkeeping.